dotCMS/plugin-dotcms-redis/README.md

 # Dotcms & Redis

 This plugin will override the internal dotcms caching infrastructure (Guava) and replace it with redis, an external caching mechanism.
+This plugin is provided "as is" and any implementation of it should go through extensive testing before using it in a production environment.

 ## Benefits